devsoft-pl/invoice-factory/README.md

 ## About The Project

-This user-friendly invoicing application is designed to streamline your business processes, offering an intuitive interface and robust features that make managing invoices easier than ever.
-With its comprehensive features, it simplifies financial management tasks, allowing you to focus on growing your business.
-Experience efficiency and convenience with our intuitive invoicing solution.
+Invoicing application for companies and individuals to streamline business processes.
 Here's what you can do with the application:

-* **Add Your Company:** Easily add your company details to the system.
+* **Add Your Company:** Add your company details to the system.
 You can manage multiple companies under one account.

-* **Manage Contacts:** Add an unlimited number of contacts, including both business entities (client) and individuals (person).
+* **Manage Contacts:** Add an unlimited number of contacts, including both business entities and individuals.

-* **Create and Edit Invoices:** Generate sales or purchase invoices with ease.
+* **Create and Edit Invoices:** Generate sales or purchase invoices.
-Enjoy the flexibility of editing or deleting invoices as needed.
+Edit or delete invoices as needed..
 The application allows you to generate invoices in PDF.

-* **Recurring Invoices:** Automate your billing process with recurring invoices for clients.
+* **Recurring Invoices:** Automate your billing process with recurring invoices.
 The app handles monthly invoice creation and sends email notifications with attachments for generated recurring invoices.

-* **Automatic Currency Conversion:** Let the app handle currency conversion when invoicing in foreign currencies.
+* **Automatic Currency Conversion:** App handle currency conversion when invoicing in foreign currencies.
 It automatically fetches exchange rates from the National Bank of Poland (NBP) for accurate and up-to-date conversion.

 * **Month-end Closing:** Specify a day for month-end closing to reconcile invoices effortlessly.